Dear brothers and sisters,

 If you see someone crossing the wooden bridge, and in your heart you wish them to arrive easily without any harm, and you pray to Allah to save this man from falling into that bridge.

-But if the answer is you will chop down the bridge with an heavy axe while you are hoping the person to arrive safely across the bridge, then I ask you stop reading this article at once until you realize you are hoping for an absurd things.
+But if the answer is that you will chop down the bridge with a heavy axe while you are hoping the person will arrive safely across the bridge, then I ask you to stop reading this article at once until you realize you are hoping for something absurd.

-If you say to someone “Assalamu Alaykum warahmatullah wabarakatuh”; meaning you wish, and pray for a person that may Allah grant him peace, and mercy, and blessing, will you then steal this person?
+If you say to someone “Assalamu Alaykum warahmatullah wabarakatuh,” meaning you wish, and pray for a person that Allah may grant him peace, and mercy, and blessing, will you then steal this person?
 Will you insult him with your tongue?

-You know, I will tell you a funny fact, we often find ourselves hoping the best for ourselves and others while our hand working for the opposite results.
+You know, I will tell you a funny fact: we often find ourselves hoping for the best for ourselves and others while our hands are working for the opposite results.

 Not Only Words, But Actions Too…

-Assalamu Alaykum is not a light word; people sometime treat it as a total substitution for the words “hi” “good evening” or “hello”.
+Assalamu Alaykum is not a light word; people sometimes treat it as a total substitution for the words “hi” “good evening,” or “hello”.

 That is one of His attribute whom He frees his servants from all danger and obstruction.

 “You will never enter Paradise until you believe.
 And you will not believe until you love one another.
 Certainly, I shall guide you to something that, if you do it, you will love one another: Spread the greetings (of peace) among yourselves.”
 (Recorded in Muslim)

-So let’s see, is it possible if we want our brothers been protect from any humiliation and exploitation, while at the very same time after we say salam, we insults them and humiliated them in front of others?
+So let’s see, is it possible if we want our brothers to be protected from any humiliation and exploitation, while at the very same time, after we say salam, we insult them and humiliate them in front of others?

-If we are aware of the greeting we spread as it’s not a synonym of just “hi” or “hello”, the words of Salam/peace in our greeting will charge us with some action.
+If we are aware of the greeting we spread, as it’s not a synonym of just “hi” or “hello”, the words of Salam/peace in our greeting will charge us with some action.